PAR4LLX/pymisinfo/README.md

 ### Prepare Features

-You can simpily run `python -m python -m src.models.model_2.prepare_features --preview`.
+You can simpily run `python -m src.models.model_2.prepare_features --preview`.
 You can pass in the `-h` flag to view all command line options as well.

 ```
 usage: prepare_features.py [-h] [--in IN_PATH] [--out OUT_DIR] [--maxlen MAXLEN] [--preview]